FOSTERING BRASS CHAMBER MUSIC

 David Sampson has emerged as one of the truly unique voices of his generation.

 He was Composer-in-Residence with the Colonial Symphony Orchestra from 1998 through 2007.
-He was a recipient a 2014 New Jersey State Council on the Arts Individual Artist Fellowship.
+He was a recipient of a 2014 New Jersey State Council on the Arts Individual Artist Fellowship.

 David Sampson has received major grants from the NEA, American Academy of Arts and Letters, Chamber Music America, Barlow Endowment, New Jersey State Council on the Arts, Jerome Foundation, Cary Trust, and the Dodge Foundation, among others.